Close Menu

 Origins and Rising Popularity

-The versatility of the 6-lug pattern made the F-Series popular among users who needed a truck for various purposes.
+The versatility of this pattern made the F-Series popular among users who needed a truck for diverse purposes, proving effective in environments ranging from construction sites to city streets.

 Evolution Through the Decades